chonzadaniel/chonzadaniel/README.md

 - AI/ML research with community impact

 ## 💡 Recent Featured Projects:
+- A Multimodal RAG System with capabilities to retrieve different pdf contextual research papers from a locally persisted chromadb with a retrieval powered by `GPT-4o-min` LLM (openai).
+- **Dog Breed Identifier** - This is an app with Stanford 120 dog breeds identification capabilities, by displaying the class name again the uploaded image.
+The app is currently locally running on streamlit.
 - **Parameter-Efficient Fine-Tuning (PEFT)** - QLoRA, LoRA, IA3 binary classification on product sentiment analysis.
 - **Credit Card Fraud Detection Classifier** - This project develops a robust machine learning pipeline for credit card fraud detection, leveraging a highly imbalanced dataset.
 Detecting fraudulent transactions is crucial for financial institutions to minimize monetary losses and protect customer assets.
 - **Resume & Job Application Advisor** - An agentic system powered by CrewAI and open-source LLMs that helps job seekers improve their resumes, discover current job openings, generate tailored cover letters, and prepare for interviews — all in a single interactive Streamlit app.